decred/dcrdata/testutil/apiload/README.md

 `profiles.json` to see the format.

 ### Options
-All options (except --config) can be set via the CLI or an INI configuration file.

 ```
 -c, --config=    Path to a custom configuration file.
 -d, --directory= Directory for the result files. (results)